balthisar/RMStore/README.md

                               failure:(void (^)(NSError *error))failureBlock;
 ```

-Call `successBlock` if the download is successful, `failureBlock` if it isn't and `progressBlock` to notify the download progress.
-RMStore will consider that a transaction has finished or failed only after the content downloader delegate has successfully or unsuccessfully downloaded its content.
+Call `successBlock` if the download is successful, `failureBlock` if it isn't
+and `progressBlock` to notify the download progress.
+RMStore will consider that
+a transaction has finished or failed only after the content downloader delegate
+has successfully or unsuccessfully downloaded its content.

 ##Transaction persistence

-RMStore delegates transaction persistence and provides two optional reference implementations for storing transactions in the Keychain or in `NSUserDefaults`.
-You can implement your transaction, use the reference implementations provided by the library or, in the case of non-consumables and auto-renewable subscriptions, get the transactions directly from the receipt.
+RMStore delegates transaction persistence and provides two optional reference
+implementations for storing transactions in the Keychain or in `NSUserDefaults`.
+You can implement your transaction, use the reference implementations provided
+by the library or, in the case of non-consumables and auto-renewable
+subscriptions, get the transactions directly from the receipt.

 For more info, check out the [wiki](https://github.com/robotmedia/RMStore/wiki/Transaction-persistence).

-## Accepting Store Payments (iOS 11+ only)
+## Accepting Store Payments

-iOS 11 added support for users to purchase in-app purchases through the App Store directly.
-RMStore supports this functionality by implementing the below `SKPaymentTransactionObserver` delegate method.
+iOS 11 added support for users to purchase in-app purchases through the
+App Store directly.
+RMStore supports this functionality by implementing the
+below `SKPaymentTransactionObserver` delegate method.

 ```objective-c
 (BOOL)paymentQueue:(SKPaymentQueue *)queue shouldAddStorePayment:(SKPayment *)payment forProduct:(SKProduct *)product;
 ```

 ### RMStoreStorePaymentAcceptor

-RMStore uses `RMStoreStorePaymentAcceptor` to determine whether or not the store payment should be added to the payment queue (accepted).
-If you **don't** provide a `RMStoreStorePaymentAcceptor`, any store payment received by RMStore will **not** be added to the payment queue (accepted) and will be stored, allwoing it to be added to the payment queue later.
+RMStore uses `RMStoreStorePaymentAcceptor` to determine whether or not the
+store payment should be added to the payment queue (accepted).
+If you
+**don't** provide a `RMStoreStorePaymentAcceptor`, any store payment received
+by RMStore will **not** be added to the payment queue (accepted) and will be
+stored, allwoing it to be added to the payment queue later.

-If you provide your own `RMStoreStorePaymentAcceptor` and return `NO` from `acceptStorePayment:`, the store payment will also be stored by RMStore.
+If you provide your own `RMStoreStorePaymentAcceptor` and return `NO` from
+`acceptStorePayment:`, the store payment will also be stored by RMStore.
 If you return `YES`, the system will add the store payment to the payment queue.

 ```objective-c
 @protocol RMStoreStorePaymentAcceptor